Ethereum Has Gatekeepers (for Good Reason)

 Indeed, the core idea behind ERC-404s is to make it easier to fractionalize, split ownership and improve liquidity when trading non-fungible tokens (NFTs).
 There might genuinely be something to the idea.
 ERC-404 combines two existing token standards, ERC-20 and ERC-721, used for minting regular Ethereum-based tokens and NFTs, respectively, in a bid to create “semi-fungible” tokens.

-Ctrl, one of Pandora’s pseudonymous developers, told CoinDesk they’re now working to submit an EIP, or Ethereum Improvement Proposal, the way to get officially recognized by the Ethereum Foundation.
+Ctrl, one of ERC-404's pseudonymous developers, told CoinDesk they’re now working to submit an EIP, or Ethereum Improvement Proposal, the way to get officially recognized by the Ethereum Foundation.
 He mentioned elsewhere getting an approved EIP is “one of the more bureaucratic things you can do.”

 At press time, however, no formal proposal has been submitted.
 In a twist, the webpage where such a proposal might exist — https://eips.ethereum.org/EIPS/eip-404 — turns up an HTTP404 message.
 It might be too little too late.